ptaconet/modisfast/README.md

 [*Another package to download MODIS or SMAP data ?*](#other-packages) Yes.
 But opendapr acts a bit differently and hopefully helps if you :

-  - look for a single way to import multiple kind of satellite-derived data in R,
+  - are looking to import multiple kind of spatio-temporal Earth science data in R (e.g. MODIS, SMAP, GPM),
-  - are concerned about downloading time and / or data storage (e.g. in case of large time series or slow internet connection)
+  - are concerned about downloading time and / or data storage.

 ## Installation